-Who Has A Right To A Couple’s Retirement Benefits?
+Who Has A Right To Retirement Benefits In A Divorce?

 You may think of your pension, IRA or 401(k) account as something that belongs to you alone.
-The reality is that your spouse may be entitled to an equitable share if you decide to get divorced.
+The reality is that your spouse may be entitled to an equitable share if you decide to get divorced in Florida.

 Surprised?
 Many people are.
 But the fact of the matter is that your retirement benefits, at least the portion earned during your marriage, are marital property.